-§ 140-80.1-285 Report of Anti-competitive or Deceptive Practices
+§ 130-30-270 Report of Anti-competitive or Deceptive Practices

-- (a) When for any reason any person suspects the following practices are occurring among bidders, offerors, contractors, or subcontractors, a notice of the relevant facts shall be transmitted by the CHCC P&S Director to the Attorney General without delay:
+- (a) When for any reason any person suspects the following practices are occurring among bidders, vendors, contractors, or subcontractors, a notice of the relevant facts shall be transmitted by the Procurement Officer to the Attorney General without delay:

 - (1) Unfair methods of competition;

 - (2) Deceptive acts; or

 - (3) Unfair business practices.

 - (b) These acts are more fully defined at 4 CMC § 5101 through § 5206.

-§ 140-80.1-290 Retention of Procurement Records
+§ 130-30-275 Retention of Procurement Records

-- (a) All procurement records shall be retained by the CHCC P&S Director for a period of 7 years after completion of construction, or full delivery of the goods or services under the contract. - (b) The CHCC P&S Director shall maintain a record listing all contracts for a minimum of five years.
-The records shall contain: - (1) Each contractor's name; - (2) The amount and type of each contract; and - (3) A listing of the supplies, services, or construction procured under each contract; and - (4) A listing of contracts per agency and by fiscal year. - (c) All procurement records, except those designated herein as not subject to disclosure, shall be available to public inspection.
+- (a) OPA shall maintain a record listing all contracts for a minimum of five (5) years after completion of construction, or full delivery of the goods or services under the contract.
+The records shall contain: - (1) Each contractor's name; - (2) The amount and type of each contract; and - (3) A listing of the supplies, services, or construction procured under each contract. - (b) All procurement records, except those designated herein as not subject to disclosure, shall be available to public inspection.